Welcome back to your Consultant track

 Q: “How do you handle ambiguity when the client isn't clear on their goals?”

-Top Answer: Start by mapping what *is* known (facts, signals, current state).
-Then co-design clarity using framing questions like “What will success look like?” and “What problem are we solving for?”.
+Top answer: Start by mapping what is known (facts, signals, current state).
+Then co-design clarity using framing questions like 'What will success look like?' and 'What problem are we solving for?'.
 Use strawman artifacts to provoke useful reactions.

 Tap into Stratenity’s Learning Hub team to design a personalized curriculum, recommend skill tracks, or unlock advanced content for your current role and future goals.